hms-dbmi/pic-sure-all-in-one/tests/banner-local-integration/README.md

 `expected-result.json`; the BDC root is pinned by the binary/feed owner contract, and the clean legacy PSAMA root must contain the exact annotated `v4.2.2` tag.
-Use `test.sh contract` for the normal and optimized checked-in contract tests without starting Docker. `nested-owner-diagnostics.py` forces failures through the real Ticket 17 and Ticket 18 harness failure paths without starting Docker, then checks that Ticket 22A retains their matrices, logs, and browser output.
+Use `test.sh contract` for the normal and optimized checked-in contract tests without starting Docker. `nested-owner-diagnostics.py` drives a failing Ticket 17 subprocess through Ticket 18's real composition and failure paths without starting Docker, then checks that Ticket 22A retains both owners' diagnostics.

 Resources are labeled with `org.pic-sure.banner-local-integration=<run-id>`.
 The runner removes its containers, network, locally built images, and temporary